 What Is General Liability Insurance in Louisiana?

-General liability insurance pays when someone sues over an injury at your business, damage your work caused or claims you copied their marketing materials.
+General liability insurance pays when someone sues over an injury at your business, damage caused by your work or claims that you copied their marketing materials.
 A patron who trips at your Bourbon Street bar, a homeowner whose floors you scratched during a Metairie kitchen install or a rival accusing your Shreveport firm of plagiarism all trigger coverage.
 The state doesn't mandate it, but you'll need proof of coverage to lease space or land corporate accounts.

 Learn more: What Does General Liability Insurance Cover?